nazy67/scripting/README.md

 # Basic bash scripts for System Admins and System Engineers

-This repo contains some simple and useful scripts for system admins and system engineers.
+This repository contains some simple and useful scripts for system admins and system engineers.

 ## Clone this repository